Want to help out or contribute?

 command = tibble(x = rnorm(100), y = rnorm(100))

-# format = "feather" # efficient storage for large data frames
+# format = "qs" # Efficient storage for general data objects.

 ),